epfl-systemf/grattlesnake-lang/README.md

-## The Rattlesnake programming language, Gradient version
+## The Grattlesnake programming language

+For the original version of the Rattlesnake language, see the `rattlesnake-v0.1` branch.

-This branch contains an experimental implementation of the Gradient type system (Boruch-Gruszecki et al., 2024) inside the Rattlesnake language.
+This branch contains an experimental implementation of the Gradient type system (Boruch-Gruszecki et al., 2024) inside the Rattlesnake language (hence the Grattlesnake name! 🐍).

 This work is part of my Master's thesis (EPFL SYSTEMF lab, fall semester 2024-2025).